 When a table contains encrypted columns, TDE uses a single TDE table key regardless of the number of encrypted columns.
 Each TDE table key is individually encrypted with the TDE master encryption key.
-All of the TDE table keys are located together in the
+No keys are stored in plaintext.

 2.4.3 How Transparent Data Encryption Tablespace Encryption Works